All Episodes

 You can't get more American than that.

-Uh authentic excellence in broadcasting through the end of the week.
+Authentic excellence in broadcasting through the end of the week.

-Anytime you any time you want to hear him, any time you want to see him on the Ditter Cam, any time uh you want to uh read uh transcripts, you can get him in any known medium, Rush twenty-four seven, uh it's there for you.
+Anytime you want to hear him, anytime you want to see him on the DidderCam, anytime you want to read transcripts, you can get him in any known medium, Rush24-7.

-if you happen to be opposed to private health care, if you happen to be opposed to prosecuting foreign wars effectively, then the Democrat Party delivers to you the world you want to live in very efficiently, which is why uh as annoyed as they are, uh because they'd like even more, Democrats can look back over Obama's two terms and look at things that they have got that they wouldn't otherwise have gotten.
+if you happen to be opposed to private health care, if you happen to be opposed to prosecuting foreign wars effectively, then the Democrat Party delivers to you the world you want to live in very efficiently, which is why, as annoyed as they are, because they'd like even more, Democrats can look back over Obama's two terms and look at things that they have got that they wouldn't otherwise have gotten.

-And as I said yesterday Republic Republicans controlled Washington uh certainly for the first six years of the new century, and in fact, you they held the presidency for another two years after that, and and what did Republicans get for that?
+And as I said yesterday, Republicans controlled Washington, certainly for the first six years of the new century.

-What did Conservatives get for that?
+What did conservatives get for that?

 They got one temporary tax cut.

-But in a two-party system where one party is effective and the other is ineffective, and again I stress I'm speaking at the national level, because you have victories uh as we were talking about in Washington State uh uh just uh uh uh half an hour ago.
+And again, I stress I'm speaking at the national level because you have victories, as we were talking about in Washington State just half an hour ago.

 That's that icky social conservatism we don't want to talk about.

-Uh or you going on about uh Hispanics.
+Or you're going on about Hispanics.

-Well, we lost that one too, so now Hispanics are the critical vote in half the country, so we've got to outreach to Hispanics who are here illegally and persuade them to to like us too.
+So we've got to outreach to Hispanics who are here illegally and persuade them to like us too.

 And you guys are fiscal conservatives.